yaoyepeng/yaoyepeng.github.io/_pages/about.md

 Hi!
-I am a 4rd year student of Ph.D. candidate Cyberspace Security at University of Chinese Academy of Sciences, China.
+I am an assistance professor on Cyberspace Security at University of Chinese Academy of Sciences, China.

 ---

 ## Research Interest

-* Network Data Security
-* Web Security
-* Graph-Theoretic and its Application to Information Security
-* Smart Contract
+My research interests include security problems in networks and large-scale networked systems.
+With behavioral analysis, machine learning and graph embedding methodologies, we can build more secure networked systems by:

+* analyzing the effects of new attack vectors such as Internet routing attacks
+* enabling the network to detect and mitigate obfuscated attacks and insider attacks instead of relying on perimeter-based and signature-based protection

 ## Publications